yvesdb/jekyll-now/_drafts/2020-05-28-Deploying Docker containers in Cloud Foundry using a private registry.md

 This works fine if security is not an issue but there are some additional advantages of using a private registry such as the one in IBM Cloud.
 Not only does it protect your images, it also scans the images for security vulnerabilities.

-The IBM registry is available for free to experiment within the IBM Cloud, even for a Lite Account but beware of limited storage.
+The IBM registry is available for free to experiment within the IBM Cloud.
+Even for a Lite Account but beware of limited storage.

-If you don’t have an account yet you can [register](https://ibm.biz/freeaccount) for a free Lite account - no credit card needed ! <https://ibm.biz/freeaccount>
+If you don’t have an account yet, you can [register](https://ibm.biz/freeaccount) for a free Lite account - no credit card needed ! <https://ibm.biz/freeaccount>

 You will also need to install the IBM Cloud Cli to interact with the Container Registry.
 More details on using the IBM Cloud CLI can be found here: <https://cloud.ibm.com/docs?tab=develop>